fluorohead/nncg/README.md

 Having a template file and once saved a CSV dump, you can make your life much easier, and in the time freed from routine, drink coffee or read documentation about network technologies.

-The software is written using the Qt 5.14.2 framework.
+The software is written using the Qt 5.14.2 framework and uses icons from https://icons8.com/